 Before any READ or WRITE commands can be issued to a bank within the SDRAM, a row in that bank must be "opened."
-This is accomplished via the ACTIVE command, which selects both the bank and the row to be activated (see Figure 3).
+This is accomplished via the ACTIVE command, which selects both the bank and the row to be activated (see Figure 7).

-After opening a row (issuing an ACTIVE command), a READ or WRITE command may be issued to that row, subject to the ${}^{t}RCD$ specification. ${}^{t}RCD$ (MIN) should be divided by the clock period and rounded up to the next whole number to determine the earliest clock edge after the ACTIVE command on which a READ or WRITE command can be entered.
-For example, a ${}^{t}RCD$ specification of 20ns with a 125 MHz clock (8ns period) results in 2.5 clocks, rounded to 3.
-This is reflected in Figure 4, which covers any case where $2 < {}^{t}RCD$ (MIN) / ${}^{t}CK - 3$.
-(The same procedure is used to convert other specification limits from time units to clock cycles.)
+After opening a row (issuing an ACTIVE command), a READ or WRITE command may be issued to that row, subject to the tRCD specification. tRCD (MIN) should be divided by the clock period and rounded up to the next whole number to determine the earliest clock edge after the ACTIVE command on which a READ or WRITE command can be entered.
+For example, a tRCD specification of 20ns with a 125 MHz clock (8ns period) results in 2.5 clocks, rounded to 3.
+This is reflected in Figure 8 on page 21, which covers any case where $2 < {}^tRCD$ (MIN)/ ${}^tCK \le 3$ (the same procedure is used to convert other specification limits from time units to clock cycles).
 A subsequent ACTIVE command to a different row in the same bank can only be issued after the previous active row has been "closed" (precharged).
-The minimum time interval between successive ACTIVE commands to the same bank is defined by ^tRC.
+The minimum time interval between successive ACTIVE commands to the same bank is defined by tRC .